|About Causes Symptoms Diagnosis Treatment Prevention|

 - Urinating (if he is able to pass any) outside the litter tray

 - Lethargy (a friend who lost a cat to a urinary blockage initially thought his cat had been bitten by a paralysis tick)

 Once the bladder becomes full, the kidneys can no longer remove wastes from the blood, resulting in them building up in the blood, this can quickly affect organ systems.

 Your veterinarian will perform a complete physical examination of your cat including palpitating the abdomen where he will feel a firm, full bladder.
 Other tests he may want to perform include:

-- Urinalysis to look for crystals in the urine, tumour cells and/or signs of infection.
+- Urinalysis: A sample of urine is obtained to look for crystals in the urine, tumour cells and/or signs of infection.

-Intravenous Pyelogram (IVP/excretory urography): To see very small or radiolucent (transparent to x-ray) stones may require contrast radiography.
+Intravenous pyelogram (IVP/excretory urography): To look for small or radiolucent (transparent to x-ray) stones.
 A contrast medium (dye) is injected into a vein which the kidneys excrete via the urine.
 This enables the technician to view the structures of the urinary tract.

 Treatment depends on the severity of the blockage.
 Your veterinarian may be able to manually express the bladder by palpitating the urethra.
 If this is not possible, he will insert a catheter (a thin tube) via the penis/urethra or urethra in females and into the bladder.
 This allows urine to drain out of the bladder.

 - Finding the cause of the blockage, which is usually due to crystals or stones, and treat accordingly, which may include a prescription diet to dissolve the stones and change the pH of the urine.

 - Increasing water consumption by switching him to a wet food diet and/or encouraging more water consumption.